smitzkar/digitaleSprechstunde/README.md

 #### Bing 6
 - similar layout to Google, don't really gain anything from switching to it
+- sometimes better at guessing what one was looking for
 - not recommended

 #### Duckduckgo 1
 - claims to protect privacy
 - ads are really annoying and the custom font and colours are more trouble than they're worth
+- not recommended

 #### Ecosia 1
 - very few ads, if at all